 Contaminated needles and other contaminated sharps are not bent, recapped, removed, sheared, or purposely broken.
-The department's plan allows an exception to this if no alternative is feasible and the action is required by a specific medical procedure.
-If such action is required, then the recapping or removal of the needle must be done by the use of a device or a one-handed technique.
+The department's plan allows an exception to this if no alternative is feasible, and the action is required by a specific medical procedure.
+If such action is required, then the recapping or removal of the needle must be done using a device or a one-handed technique.